Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 For the impatient, See a full runnable example: [Calculator Grammar with CSTVisitor interpreter](https://github.com/chevrotain/chevrotain/blob/master/examples/grammars/calculator/calculator_pure_grammar.js)

-Chevrotain provides a CSTVisitor class which can make traversing the CST less error prone.
+Chevrotain provides a CSTVisitor class which can make traversing the CST less error-prone.

 ```javascript
 // The base Visitor Class can be accessed via a Parser **instance**.